henningte/CarbohydratesAromaticsFTIR_R/README.md

 # FTIRbaselines
 Processes FTIR spectra of natural organic matter by finding exact peak locations, baseline-correcting the peaks, and converting them to relative abundances.

+## Current version

+Please have a look at [irpeat](https://github.com/henningte/irpeat) for a current implementation of the script.
+This repository no longer is maintained.

 ## Modifications
 This (file: FTIRbaselines_1) is a modified version of the original script (file: FTIRbaselines.R) by Suzanne Hodgkins and Florida State University.
 Modifications were done by Henning Teickner (contact: h_teic01@wwu.de).